Arnold Schwarzenegger's Training Program

 The Golden Era approved training program

 When you think of bodybuilding, the chances are 7x Mr. Olympia champion Arnold Schwarzenegger comes to mind.
-He is forever a pioneer of the sport, having an entire sports festival named after him that hosts events for bodybuilders, powerlifters, and Olympic Weightlifters as well as other sports.
-Let’s not forget that just about every generation of bodybuilders looks up to him for what he did.
-Arnold brought a balanced physique to the stage, with great muscle mass and low amounts of body fat.
+Though he is long retired, Arnold is forever a pioneer of the sport, having brought attention to it and really opened the door for the fitness industry as a whole.
+He even puts on an entire sports festival named after him that hosts events for bodybuilders, powerlifters, and Olympic Weightlifters as well as other sports like martial arts.
+Aside from that, let’s not forget that just about every generation of bodybuilders looks up to him for what he did.
+His presence when compared to other bodybuilders was almost unmatched, as Arnold brought a balanced physique to the stage, with great muscle mass and low amounts of body fat.
 So, how did he get to that point?
 What exercises did he do?

 Luckily, the Boostcamp Team has found Arnold Schwarzenegger’s famed training program for you to use, and create a physique similar to his.